pub struct ExitHandler { /* private fields */ }Implementations§

 will panic if called multiple times.
 Use this when you own the

-process (e.g. turbopack-cli
+process (e.g. turbopack-cli).

 If you don’t own the process (e.g. you’re called as a library, such as

-This may listen for other signals, like SIGTERM
+This may listen for other signals, like SIGTERM or SIGPIPE in the

 future.